-- 1. Quick attach pins (shown 3.
-Engaged position in engaged position) - 2.
-Disengaged position
+- Quick attach pins (shown 3.
+Engaged position in engaged position)

+Discourse and position

+- 2. Disengaged position

 If you do not fully seat the quick attach pins through the attachment mount plate, the attachment could fall off of the traction unit, crushing you or bystanders.